Custom Bandpass Filter using Shortpass and Longpass Filters

 Figure 2: Heaviside model of the Longpass curve from Figure 1

 A custom optical bandpass filter can be made by using at least two filters.
 This is conceptually very similar to multiplying Heaviside functions in mathematics.
-In order to obtain a rectangular function from 540 to 545, the two Heaviside functions must be multiplied together as shown Solution 1 and Figure 3
+In order to obtain a rectangular function from 540 to 545, the two Heaviside functions must be multiplied together as shown in Equation 2 and Figure 3.

 Figure 3: This graph is of the rectangular function of BP1,2